Saturn

-Saturn is the sixth planet from the Sun and the second-largest in the Solar System, after Jupiter.
-It is a gas giant with an average radius of about nine and a half times that of Earth.
-It has only one-eighth the average density of Earth, but is over 95 times more massive.
+Saturn is the sixth planet from the Sun and the second largest in the Solar System, after Jupiter.
+It is a gas giant, with an average radius of about 9 times that of Earth.
+It has an eighth of the average density of Earth, but is over 95 times more massive.
+Even though Saturn is almost as big as Jupiter, Saturn has less than a third of its mass.
+Saturn orbits the Sun at a distance of 1434 e6km, with an orbital period of 29.45 years.

-Saturn's interior is most likely composed of a rocky core, surrounded by a deep layer of metallic hydrogen, an intermediate layer of liquid hydrogen and liquid helium, and finally, a gaseous outer layer.
-Saturn has a pale yellow hue due to ammonia crystals in its upper atmosphere.
-An electrical current within the metallic hydrogen layer is thought to give rise to Saturn's planetary magnetic field, which is weaker than Earth's, but which has a magnetic moment 580 times that of Earth due to Saturn's larger size.
-Saturn's magnetic field strength is around one-twentieth of Jupiter's.
+Saturn's interior is thought to be composed of a rocky core, surrounded by a deep layer of metallic hydrogen, an intermediate layer of liquid hydrogen and liquid helium, and an outer layer of gas.
+Saturn has a pale yellow hue, due to ammonia crystals in its upper atmosphere.
+An electrical current in the metallic hydrogen layer is thought to give rise to Saturn's planetary magnetic field, which is weaker than Earth's, but has a magnetic moment 580 times that of Earth because of Saturn's greater size.
+Saturn's magnetic field strength is about a twentieth that of Jupiter.
 The outer atmosphere is generally bland and lacking in contrast, although long-lived features can appear.
 Wind speeds on Saturn can reach 1800 km/h.

-The planet's most notable feature is its prominent ring system, which is composed mainly of ice particles, with a smaller amount of rocky debris and dust.
-At least 83 moons are known to orbit Saturn, of which 53 are officially named; this does not include the hundreds of moonlets in its rings.
-Titan, Saturn's largest moon and the second largest in the Solar System, is larger (while less massive) than the planet Mercury and is the only moon in the Solar System to have a substantial atmosphere.
+The planet has a bright and extensive system of rings, composed mainly of ice particles, with a smaller amount of rocky debris and dust.
+At least 274 moons orbit the planet, of which 63 are officially named; these do not include the hundreds of moonlets in the rings.
+Titan, Saturn's largest moon and the second largest in the Solar System, is larger (but less massive) than the planet Mercury and is the only moon in the Solar System that has a substantial atmosphere.